Py0x11/Unofficial-Anonfiles-Uploader-with-GUI/README.md

 ## Installation
 1. Clone or download the repository.
-2. Install PyQt5 and requests modules using pip. `pip install PyQt5 requests`
+2. Install PyQt5 and requests modules using pip. `python -m pip install -r requirements.txt`
-3. Run the script. `python uploader.py`
+3. Run the script. `python Main.py`
 4. You should see the application window.

 ## Usage
 1. Click the "Browse" button to select the file you want to upload.
-2. Once the file is selected, its file path will be displayed in the "Upload Path" text box and the file size will be displayed in the "File Size" label.
+2. Once the file is selected, its file path will be displayed in the "Upload Path" text box and the file size will be displayed in the "File Size" Section.
 3. Click the "Upload" button to start the upload process.
 4. The upload progress will be displayed on the progress bar.
 5. Once the upload is complete, the generated download URL will be displayed in the "Upload URL" text box.